 Caving is generally a safe, enjoyable pursuit, so long as participants observe common sense and use the underground environment with care.
 Parties do need to bear in mind that technical help may be a considerable distance from the cave in question, so giving early, accurate description of an accident to the police is vital.
 Observing the caving code entails leaving information on your activity with someone, providing an estimated time of return and crucially, carrying a simple first aid kit with you.
 Any contact with SCRO can be made via the police, asking for ‘Cave Rescue’ and giving details of what has happened.
 Keep an eye on the weather and avoid going into ‘active’ caves if heavy rain is forecast.
 Scotland’s limestone caverns provide us with a wonderful natural landscape of rock, calcite formations and water, but they have to be treated with respect.
 Nobody invites injury but accidents do happen and if/when they occur, SCRO is here, ready to help.

-Alan L. Jeffreys has been exploring caves for 60 years.
+Alan L. Jeffreys has been exploring caves for over 60 years.
 He founded the Grampian Speleological Group, Scotland’s premier cave exploration club, in 1961 and has discovered new cave passage in many parts of the UK and abroad.
 In 1966 he co-founded the Scottish Cave Rescue Organisation and was until very recently its Chairman.
 No stranger to accidents himself, he has survived a few injuries incurred whilst caving, and therefore shares an affinity with the plight of potential casualties.